theo-armour/agenda/3-1-heritage/strategic-plan-eir/2024-09-15-eir-resident-response.md

 Impacts TR-1,2,3

 The proposed project will have a significant beneficial impact on the accessibility and walkability of the neighborhood.
-Residents, workers will have safer access to the build by having sidewalks rather than a prking lot to walk through.
+Residents, workers will have safer access to the build by having sidewalks rather than a parking lot to walk through.
 The distance to get to the Fort Mason meadow will be shorter, safer and more direct

 ### Section E.7 Noise ~ page S-25